 If you’re interested in running for Alder Hey’s Children Charity please feel free to download our fundraising pack.

 If you’re getting started running for the very first time, there are a few things that you should consider before you start.
 There is much advice and information out there – especially about something as popular as running – so it can be hard to know where to begin.
-We hope our running for beginners guide will provide much help to you and when you're ready for a big step, check out our Great North Run training plan.
+We hope our running for beginners guide will provide much help to you.